JackPendarvesRead/RoR2FluffyMods/RiskOfVampires/README.md

 - Lose all regeneration (including from items e.g. slug)
 - Life degenerates over time

-Any survivor class is viable to be a vampire with the exception of engineer which has a very difficult time staying alive seeing as the majority of damage comes from their turrets which do not leech life to you.
-A future feature for this mod could be to link the turret lifesteal to the main Engineer body.
+Any survivor class is viable to be a vampire.
+Try them all, configure the values to your taste.
+Happy feeding.

 Good luck.
 BLEH BLEH BLEHHH!